Connect with others who understand.

 It’s important to diagnose PsA early so you can get prompt treatment — a delay in diagnosis of just six months can increase your risk of joint damage.

-There isn’t a cure for PsA.
-However, treatment can help improve your symptoms and prevent lasting damage caused by inflammation.
+There’s no cure for PsA, and there’s no way to prevent it.
+However, treatment can help improve your symptoms and prevent lasting joint damage from inflammation.
 Your treatment options will depend on the type and severity of your symptoms.
-Talk to your doctor about what PsA treatment is best for you.
+Talk to your healthcare provider about what treatment for DIP-predominant PsA is best for you.

-If your symptoms are mild, you may take nonsteroidal anti-inflammatory drugs (NSAIDs) to control swelling and pain and improve your range of motion.
+If your symptoms are mild, your healthcare provider might suggest nonsteroidal anti-inflammatory drugs (NSAIDs) to control swelling and pain and help you perform daily activities.
 Over-the-counter NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).
 Stronger NSAIDs are available with a prescription.

 If you have only a few joints that are affected, your doctor may inject a corticosteroid medication directly into the affected area to decrease inflammation.

-Moderate to severe PsA symptoms are usually treated with disease-modifying antirheumatic drugs (DMARDs).
-These medications help to slow joint damage by decreasing inflammation.
+Moderate to severe PsA symptoms may be treated with systemic treatments called disease-modifying antirheumatic drugs (DMARDs), which help to slow joint damage by decreasing inflammation.

-Conventional DMARDs help suppress an overactive immune system that may be causing joint damage.
+Conventional DMARDs help calm an overactive immune system that may be causing joint damage.
 The term “conventional” is used to distinguish these drugs from newer, biologic DMARDs, which are a more recent class of medications.
-Conventional DMARDs used to treat PsA include:
+Conventional DMARDs are taken orally, usually in pill form.

 Other Therapies